Scottsdale Divorce Mediation Attorneys

 Providing Alternative Dispute Resolution

-At Rader, Sheldon & Stoutner, PLLC, our Phoenix divorce attorneys will sometimes recommend alternative dispute resolution methods such as mediation, arbitration, or negotiation to resolve our clients’ disputes.
+At Rader, Sheldon & Stoutner, PLLC, our Scottsdale divorce mediation attorneys will sometimes recommend alternative dispute resolution methods such as arbitration or negotiation to resolve our clients’ disputes.
 Many times divorce agreements require arbitration of post-decree modifications, enforcement, and other matters.
 Mediation is also required by law in many divorce cases, except for those involving domestic violence.

 Why Consider Mediation?